The Ultimate Secret to Doing What Needs to be Done

 The person did not respond well.
 (I’m sure you could have predicted that.)
 I tried to explain the concern I had, but the person was too angry about being confronted to really hear my message at that time.

-I knew, however, that the hard thing was the right thing to do at that time.
+At the end of the day, however, I knew that the hard thing was the right thing to do at that time.
 I’m prayerful that the person will ponder my words over time and maybe make a change.
 Either way, though, I did what I knew I had to do.
 Even though I didn’t want to.

 wood picture frame with green words: Lessons from Joshua: Go Do It and author website.
 The title implies that we need to just take action when we know what God wants us to do.